The first full-scale opera performed in and under water, continuation/culmination part of the 5 Fathoms Opera Project.

 Soundmaking is hosted on Acast.

-Episode 105 is also available on Apple Podcasts, Spotify, Amazon Music and SoundCloud.
+Episode 105 is also available on Apple Podcasts, Spotify and Amazon Music.

 “Dear Blorkra” is an arietta-interlude.